 Greenland.
 Meeting a polar bear or Nanuq in Inuit.

-The remoteness of the village and the harshness of climatic conditions made the use of sealskin, bear skin, caribou skin or musk ox skin essential to survival!
+The remoteness of the village and the harshness of the climate made the use of sealskin, bear skin, caribou skin or musk ox skin essential for survival!
 Today, no Goretex in the world exceeds the waterproofness of sealskin or the breathability of caribou skin.
-No ski pants are as warm and practical as polar bear pants.
+No ski trousers are as warm and practical as polar bear skin trousers.

-In Kullorsuaq, permafrost is outcropping, trees are smaller than mushrooms, and virtually nothing grows in the soil.
+At Kullorsuaq, the permafrost is outcropping, the trees are smaller than the mushrooms, and virtually nothing grows in this soil.
 For 4,500 years, the Inuit have adapted to finding all the elements vital to their survival in the various animals they hunt.

 Greenland.
 Narwhal harpooned from kayak.